“But haven’t we done this already?

-Before you’re ready to retire, you’re likely to notice places around the world where you’d like to be able to spend time, too.
-Not just once every several years or so in a hotel, but more regularly, as often as possible, in the company of your family and friends, and in a place of your own.
+Before you’re ready to retire, you’re likely to notice places around the world where you’d like to be able to spend time.
+Not just once every several years in a hotel, but more regularly, as often as possible, in the company of your family and friends, in a place of your own.

-Just as we did years ago in Istria, Croatia.
+That’s the realization we made years ago in Istria, Croatia.

 When you identify a destination that meets this description, I recommend you take stock of it bigger-picture, considering, first, whether that destination is also a place where you think you might like to spend time in retirement and, second, if the real estate market there presents potential for capital appreciation or cash flow.

 If the answer to either of those questions is yes (and certainly if the answer to both of those questions is yes), then you’ve found your ideal second home overseas.